Try a Free Live AI Golf Lesson TRY FREE

 Divots Left Tee Drill

 By checking your divots and using a simple golf tee, you can quickly groove the proper feeling of rotation in the swing and immediately improve your ball striking.
-During the video, pay close attention to how the club works immediately to the inside after impact in a natural arc around my body.
-My arms and hands do not manipulate the path of the club, it simply swings in an arc and sends the turf from my divot to the left of the target line.
+During the video, pay close attention to how the club works immediately to the inside after impact in a natural arc around the body.
+The arms and hands do not manipulate the path of the club — it simply swings in an arc and sends the turf from the divot to the left of the target line.

 At impact, it is of course square.
 The important thing to note is the following frame of film where you can see the club has already moved immediately to the inside and is heading over the tee to the left of the shaft.